 The ceremony takes place facing the river and many visitors gather in boats along the Ganges for the best views.
-Taking the questionable weather into consideration, we chose to watch from the shoreline.
+Taking the questionable weather into consideration, we choose to watch from the shoreline.

-After a full and exhausting day, we decided it was time to get out of the relentless rain and headed back to the hotel for dinner.
-We made arrangements to meet up with Prakesh again the next morning to continue our exploration of the city.
+After a full and exhausting day, it’s finally time to get out of the relentless rain and head back to the hotel for dinner.
+We make arrangements to meet up with Prakesh again in the morning to continue our exploration of the city.

 Last Day in Varanasi